 Community Member, Community Organisation and Government Agency Representative terms will be appointed for a term of two years.
 In the interests of continuity and retention of knowledge, all Community Memberships will be reviewed by the Committee in the period between 1st July and 30th September in the year falling between local government ordinary elections.
 A nomination and selection process will be undertaken with all membership proposals being considered by Council for endorsement.

 The Advisory Committees of the City are:

 - Australia Day Awards Selection Panel

 - Bush Fire Advisory Committee

 - Coastal Facilities Advisory Committee

-- Community Safety and Support Services Advisory Committee
+- · Community Safety and Support Services Advisory Committee

-- Cultural Development and the Arts Advisory Committee

-- Disability Access and Inclusion Advisory Committee

 - Environmental Advisory Committee

-- Global Friendship Advisory Committee
+- Global Relationship Committee

 - Heritage Reference Group

 - RoadWise Advisory Committee

-- Rockingham Education and Training Advisory Committee

-- Seniors Advisory Committee

-- Sports Advisory Committee